opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 The `bool` query lets you combine multiple search queries with boolean logic.
 You can use boolean logic between queries to either narrow or broaden your search results.

-The `bool` query is a go-to query because it allows you to construct an advanced query by chaining together a number of simple ones.
+The `bool` query is a go-to query because it allows you to construct an advanced query by chaining together several simple ones.

 Use the following clauses (subqueries) within the `bool` query: